wtetsu/mouse-dictionary/README.md

 [Mouse Dictionary](https://mouse-dictionary.netlify.app/en/) is a super fast dictionary for Chrome and Firefox.

 Features:
-- Blazing fast
+- Super fast (react in 1/60 second)
-- Detect phrases in text intelligently
+- Detect phrases quite intelligently
-- You can import your own text data
+- Can import your own text data
-- Divide special expression into individual words and look them up at once(e.g. camelCase, snake_case)
+- Look up connected words at one
+  - camelCase -> "camel", "case"
+  - snake_case -> "snake", "case"
+  - splitinto  -> "split into"
-- Customizable
+- Customizable view

 Download it.